 Her first book, Sound, Space, and the City: Civic Performance in Downtown Los Angeles, examines the nature of contemporary civic life through an ethnography of a free public concert series in a downtown corporate plaza.
 It draws on multifaceted ethnographic and archival research to consider how a multicultural city is produced and naturalized through the built environment of privatized public space; ethnic neighborhood spaces; media and mobility; affective, embodied experiences of audience members; and performances of local and international artists.

-A University of Pennsylvania IUR (Institute for Urban Research) Scholar, Peterson is the recipient of a Huntington Library Research Fellowship, a Berea College Appalachian Sound Archives Fellowship, a Haynes/HSSC Summer Research Stipend, and multiple research awards from the College of Fine Arts.
+A University of Pennsylvania IUR (Institute for Urban Research) Scholar, Peterson is the recipient of a Huntington Library Research Fellowship, a Berea College Appalachian Sound Archives Fellowship, a Haynes/HSSC Summer Research Stipend, and multiple research awards from Ohio University and the College of Fine Arts.
 She was a participant in the NEH Summer Institute, “Mapping and Art in the Americas” at the Newberry Library in Chicago.

 A cellist, Peterson plays primarily new and experimental music.